sulu/sulu-docs/reference/glossary.rst

     The former part of a web facing URL which is defined by the portal, it is followed by the resource locator.
 The prefix may include the locale.

-Property
+Property == ??
     This term refers to the items in a Structure which relate to the configuration of Property Types

-Property Type
+Property Type == Content Typek
     Property types are the way Sulu represents different types of "content".
 For example, `email`, `text` and `smart_content` are three examples of Sulu Property Types

 Resource locator
-    The later part of a web facing URL belonging to some document, excluding the host and prefix.
+    The later part of a web facing URL belonging to some document, excluding the host and prefix segment.
 For example ``/articles/foo`` is a resource locator, however ``/de/articles/foo`` and ``http://example.com/articles/foo`` are not.
 The resource locator will never include the locale.

+Segment
+    As applying to URLs and Paths - a section of a path or URL, preseumably delimited by `/`.

+Workflow Stage
+    The stage of the workflow, for example "published" and "test" are stages.

 Snippet
     Snippets are like pages except that they are not accessible directly with